 - On Linux, Multipass can be configured to use QEMU, LXD, and libvirt.

 - On macOS, the options are QEMU and VirtualBox.
-As of Multipass release 1.12, Hyperkit is available but deprecated and it will be removed in the next feature release.
+As of Multipass release 1.13, Hyperkit is no longer available.

 - On Windows, Multipass uses either Hyper-V or VirtualBox.